kodomotachi/INT1449_CLC/README.md

-sex # INT1449_CLC
+## Project for "Mobile application development" subject

-Project for "Mobile application development" subject idk
+Clone this repository and use Android Studio to deploy it, notice it's only-Java project so just carefully for configuration